 Ryan and I talked about several issues around “natural health products” (such as vitamin and herbal supplements) and off-label use of prescription drugs in Canada.
 These issues include:

 - proxy consent for children and others who can’t give informed consent.

-In addition to regulatory issues, Ryan and I discussed the nuances of informed consent, as well as the predatory nature of false marketing claims and the future of regulation in Canada.
+In addition to regulatory issues, Ryan and I discussed the predatory nature of false marketing claims and the future of regulation in Canada.
 I learned so much from this interview about the issues in Canada, as well as major projects in the works and up ahead for Bad Science Watch, an amazing organization.
-Ryan, thank you for this insightful interview!!
+Ryan, thank you for this insightful interview!